-Golfo Dulce Retreat, in the southern Pacific coast of Costa Rica, is located in one of the least explored areas of this beautiful country, sitting on the shores of Golfo Dulce and surrounded by the rainforest of Piedras National Park.
+Golfo Dulce Retreat, in the southern Pacific coast of Costa Rica, is located in one of the least explored areas of this beautiful country, sitting on the shores of Golfo Dulce opposite the Osa Peninsula and surrounded by the rainforest of Piedras National Park.
 With no roads leading to us we are truly off-grid yet reaching us is remarkably simple.

 Our meeting point will be either the small town of Golfito, the historic headquarters of the United Fruit Company, or the quaint village of Puerto Jimenez, one of Corcovado National Park's entry points.
 Whether you decide to get to the south by air or by land, our boat will meet you in either of these towns.
 From there, you will cross the pristine waters of Golfo Dulce in our boat to get to our ecolodge: this 25-minute boat ride will be just the start of your adventure with us.
 For your comfort please note that our latest boat transfer is at around 2pm.